-Faxing was invited in the 60’s yet it is still alive and well in healthcare.
-I always like to joke, the fax machine is healthcare’s API (Application program interface).
+Faxing was invited in the 60’s, yet it is still alive and well in healthcare.
+I always like to joke; the fax machine is healthcare’s API (Application program interface).
 It has been made evident that most health systems are reluctant to give up this technology because they see there is no other alternative.
-This is why referralMD invented a smarter digital fax machine, that allows you to collect all referrals into one priority work queue, regardless of it came in via fax, phone, website, or electronically.
+This is why referralMD invented the smarter digital fax machine, that allows you to collect all referrals into one priority work queue, regardless of it came in via fax, phone, website, or electronically.
 What makes it even nicer is that the referralMD SmartFAX even sends out appointment status updates to all referring providers, even those that faxed in the referral.
 Learn more about the newest technology to hit healthcare here.

 22. Roughly 25% of all U.S. hospital spending consists of administrative costs.

 According to a study by The Commonwealth Fund, U.S. hospital administrative costs exceed those of eight other major nations by a fair margin.
 All of the nations examined struggle with rising healthcare administrative costs, but the U.S. remained an outlier.
 If they had been able to reduce per capita administrative spending to the level of Canada in 2011, then they would have been able to save up to $150 billion.
 Higher physician pay, a focus on specialty care, and the use of advanced technology are some of the reasons that the U.S. is leading the pack when it comes to health care spending.
 This is not to mention the fees associated with coding, billing, etc. for U.S. health insurers and providers.

 23. There are more than 7,000 deaths and more than 500,000 preventable injuries from medication errors.